 Discover our stories

 Tauranga is the biggest city in the Coastal Bay of Plenty and has a rich history and flourishing arts scene.
-Just across the bridge, beautiful Mount Maunganui is alive with foodie spots, boutique shopping and iconic Mauao (Mount Maunganui) - one of Aotearoa's most popular short walks and a heritage site with a fascinating history.
+Just across the bridge, beautiful Mount Maunganui is alive with foodie spots, boutique shopping and the iconic Mauao (Mount Maunganui) - one of Aotearoa's most popular short walks and a heritage site with a fascinating history.

 Street art, galleries, heritage sites, Māori cultural story-telling experiences and foodie delights!